A Penny Well Spent

 ‘I saw one of those clothes recycling bins down the road, I’ll go see if I can fish some clothes out of that.’

 Flush ran down the road and found the clothes recycling bin on the corner of the road.
 It was quite fortunate that it was there, as there’s not many of them about these days.
-Meanwhile, Faucet draped the old man’s soggy overall over him.
-Not knowing what to do with himself, he gently patted the old man on the arm, as if to reassure him that they knew what they were doing, which they didn’t.
+Meanwhile, Faucet draped the old man’s soggy dragon costume over him.
+Not knowing what to do with himself, he gently patted the old man on the arm and quietly reassured him that it was okay and they knew what they were doing, which, of course, they didn’t.

 Flush opened the flap on the front of the large, green recycling bin and peered inside.
 It was dark and he couldn’t see much, but he could just make out a small pile of clothes at the bottom.
 He reached down but couldn’t quite get them.
 Climbing up the grooves on the outside of the bin, he shuffled further in through the flap, which was just big enough for him to fit through.
 Flush stretched down to try and reach the clothes, and after a few swings he eventually grabbed hold of a jumper.
 He tugged on it, but it didn’t budge.
 Instead, it pulled him down and he fell headfirst into the bin.
-He lay on top of the pile of old clothes, imprisoned inside the dark, smelly metal prison.
+As his feet slipped through the flap, it snapped shut and he lay on top of the pile of old clothes, imprisoned inside the dark, smelly metal prison.

 ‘My name is Bob Holness and you are my wife of 20 years, Janet.
 We’re originally from Leicester but we moved here a few months ago to open up a patisserie, which we’re looking to furnish with some of their toilets.’